 The best place to see the Northern Lights

 The aurora is most visible beneath the Northern Lights oval or Aurora Zone, which circles the Earth between a latitude of 60° to 70°.
-So travel to Finland, Sweden, Norway or Iceland where there are many locations with low or zero light pollution that afford superb opportunities to witness the incredible natural phenomena.
-We have carefully selected places, properties and people to maximise your chances of gaining a glimpse of the bright blazing skies.
-Read our blog to find out more.
+So travel to Finland, Sweden, Norway, or Iceland where there are many locations with low or zero light pollution that afford superb opportunities to witness the incredible natural phenomena.
+We have carefully selected places, properties, and people to maximise your chances of gaining a glimpse of the bright blazing skies.

 Polly Evans | Author | Bradt's Northern Lights Travel Guide Book

 The aurora can be seen as undulating ribbons, shimmering curtains, spiky fingers that creep up from the horizon and dazzling rods of colour that burst like a firework

 The Northern Lights are visible on around 200 nights of the year in Finnish Lapland.
 Choose to stay at the Arctic Treehouse Hotel in the capital, Rovaniemi, or opt for nights spent in a glass-roofed igloo.
 Situated far enough away from the light pollution of the city, there are many igloo villages in Finnish Lapland that afford magnificent displays of the aurora.
 Those seeking a winter wonderland should head to the far north of the country for an adventure in Finland's true wilderness.